amarantha-k/cbas/_drafts/primer-beer.md

 ---
 layout: default
-title: CBAS 101 - Pairing Beers with Seabass
+title: Tutorial - Pairing Beers with Analytics
 ---

-## Welcome to the CBAS DP! ##
+## Welcome to the Analytics DP! ##
-This document introduces the main features of the new Couchbase Analytics Service (CBAS, pronounced like "seabass") by example.
+This document introduces the main features of the new Couchbase Analytics through examples.
-Since few things in life are more important than choosing the right beer to pair with one's main dish, this example explores the pairing of seabass and beers.
+Since few things in life are more important than choosing the right beer to pair with one's main dish, this example explores the pairing of Analytics and beers.
-More specifically, it shows how to create a set of CBAS shadow datasets based on the Couchbase beer-sample bucket, together with a set of illustrative queries, as a quick way to introduce you to the new "CBAS user experience".
+More specifically, it shows how to create a set of Analytics shadow datasets based on the Couchbase beer-sample bucket, together with a set of illustrative queries, as a quick way to introduce you to the new "Analytics user experience".
 The complete set of steps to create and connect the sample datasets, along with a collection of runnable SQL++ queries and their expected results, are included.

 This document assumes that you are comfortable using Couchbase Server and know how to query it using N1QL.
-It assumes that you already have a running instance of Couchbase Server 4.5 or later on your favorite machine and that you know how to interact with it using the Couchbase Console.
+It assumes that you already have a running instance of Couchbase Server 4.5 on your favorite machine and that you know how to interact with it using the Couchbase Console.
 It also assumes that you have the Couchbase beer-sample example data bucket installed on that system.
-Finally, this document assumes that you have already downloaded and successfully installed the CBAS DP and that you have verified that it is up and running (e.g., by issuing a simple SQL++ test query like:
+Finally, this document assumes that you have already downloaded and successfully installed the Analytics DP and that you have verified that it is up and running (for example, by issuing a simple SQL++ test query like:

     "Let there be beer!";

-As you read through this document, you should try each step for yourself on your own CBAS instance.
+As you read through this document, you should try each step for yourself on your own Analytics instance.
-You can use whatever your favorite CBAS interface is to do this (e.g., cbq or curl);
+You can use whatever your favorite Analytics interface is to do this (for example, cbq or curl);
-Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic CBAS knowledge that you'll need to start down the path of exploring the power of NoSQL data analytics.
+Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you'll need to start down the path of exploring the power of NoSQL data analytics.
 As you have already heard by now, this will hopefully prove to be a freeing experience:
 CBAS SQL++ queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
-As a result, you will find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create covering indexes to ask queries, and the CBAS query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.
+As a result, you will find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create covering indexes to ask queries, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.

-## The World of Data in CBAS ##
+## The World of Data in Analytics ##
-In this section you will learn about the CBAS world model for data.
+In this section you will learn about the Analytics world model for data.

-### Organizing Data in CBAS ###
+### Organizing Data in Analytics ###

-The top-level organizing concept in the CBAS data world is the _dataverse_.
+The top-level organizing concept in the Analytics data world is the _dataverse_.
-A dataverse---short for "data universe"---is a place (similar to a database or a schema in a relational DBMS) in which to create and manage data types, datasets, and other artifacts for a given CBAS application.
+A dataverse---short for "data universe"---is a place (similar to a database or a schema in a relational DBMS) in which to create and manage data types, datasets, and other artifacts for a given Analytics application.
-In the CBAS DP, all of the data types that you might need come pre-installed, and the kind of datasets that you will create are called "shadow datasets".
+In the Analytics DP, all of the data types that you might need come pre-installed, and the kind of datasets that you will create are called "shadow datasets".
 These datasets are containers -- collections of JSON objects -- that contain real-time shadow copies of selected front-end data.
-When you start using a CBAS instance for the first time, it starts out "empty";
+When you start using a Analytics instance for the first time, it starts out "empty";
-it contains no data other than the CBAS system catalogs (which live in a special dataverse called the "Metadata" dataverse).
+it contains no data other than the Analytics system catalogs (which live in a special dataverse called the "Metadata" dataverse).
 To store your data in CBAS, you can create a dataverse and then use it to hold the _datasets_ for your own data.
-However, you also get a "default" dataverse for free, and CBAS will just use that if you don't create a new one.
+However, you also get a "default" dataverse for free, and Analytics will just use that if you don't create a new one.
 Let's put these concepts to work.

 Our sample scenario here involves information about beers and their breweries.